 It’s also important to choose your primary social channel based on your target demographic.
 These will likely be vastly different depending on your architectural speciality, and type.
 For example, TikTok has a very young audience, many of which are not in the market for a newly constructed home.

-In terms of developing a social media strategy for architects, it’s useful to research specific channel demographics in order to identify which platforms to focus on and how to tailor content to that audience.
+In terms of developing a social media strategy for architects, or social media marketing, it’s useful to research specific channel demographics in order to identify which platforms to focus on and how to tailor content to that audience.
 The below information is a great starting point:

 - Pinterest: Age 30-49/78% female